-Our students also buy their books from former students, Amazon.com, Chegg, eBay, etc. etc.
+Our students also buy their books from former students, Amazon.com, Chegg, eBay, etc. etc. If you use a different site to buy books, make sure you double check the ISBN number from the class syllabus.

 Class logistics

 How and when will I know which section I'm in?